ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/blocktoolbar.md

 The icon {@icon @ckeditor/ckeditor5-core/theme/icons/drag-indicator.svg drag indicator} is also a handle to drag blocks of content around the editor.
 Click a heading in the demo above and drag it all the way down between the following paragraphs to see this functionality in action.

-The block toolbar complements the <!-- update to builder preset when ready-->{@link getting-started/legacy-getting-started/predefined-builds#balloon-editor balloon editor} where it falls short, for example when you must insert some content (like an image), but the selection is collapsed, so you cannot access the toolbar.
-You can read more about it in the {@link getting-started/legacy-getting-started/predefined-builds#balloon-block-editor balloon block editor overview}.
+The block toolbar complements the <!-- update to builder preset when ready-->{@link getting-started/legacy-getting-started/predefined-builds#balloon-editor balloon editor} type where it falls short, for example when you must insert some content (like an image), but the selection is collapsed, so you cannot access the toolbar.
+It can, however, be added to any type of editor and configure accordingly (see below).

 See the <!-- update to builder preset when ready-->{@link examples/builds/balloon-block-editor balloon block editor example} page, too.